boardgameio/boardgame.io/docs/api/Client.md

   // Special local mode that uses an in-memory game master.
 Useful
   // for testing multiplayer interactions locally without having to
   // connect to a server.
+  //
+  // 5.
+CustomClass
+  //
+  // Your own transport implementation.
+See `src/client/client.js` for
+  // details on how to implement a custom transport adapter.
   multiplayer: false,

   // Set to false to disable the Debug UI.